Collective punishment: Collective responsibility

 Modern legal systems usually limit criminal liability to individuals.
 An example of this is the prohibition on "Corruption of Blood" in the Treason Clause of the United States Constitution.
 Moral philosophers will usually use notions of intention or knowledge to establish individual moral responsibility.
 This agency based theory from Kantian ethics may not be the only way to assess responsibility.
 Ruth Gavison wanted the Israeli legal system to be based on the moral compass of Jewish heritage:

 "I hope that in another generation, when the Jewish children of today are sitting on the bench of the Supreme Court, they will know how to express Kant's Categorical Imperative in the 'Jewish' language of Hillel the Elder.
 When they want to strike down collective punishment, I hope they will be able to invoke the Jewish maxim: 'Each by his own sin will die'. not just universal literature on the subject."

 Deterrence

 Collective liability may be effective as a deterrent, if it creates the incentive for the group to monitor the activities of other members.
 When collective fines are imposed on select groups of elites it can create an incentive for them to identify perpetrators but the effectiveness declines with an increase in the size of the group and their relative wealth.

 Richard Posner and others consider collective fines to be the most effective type of collective punishment for deterring bad behavior when they are sufficiently costly and target those in a position to identify perpetrators.

+In a 2023 study, legal scholar J. Shahar Dillbary and economist Thomas J. Miceli argued that punishing innocent members of a group is frequently a deliberate enforcement choice rather than an unavoidable error, and modelled the conditions under which sanctioning all, some, or none of a pool of suspects is preferable.
+Extending earlier economic models that treated the size of the punished group as fixed, they analysed that size as a variable to be chosen, identifying the enforcer's objective — deterrence or retribution — and the technology of detection as decisive; they also noted that collective liability can weaken incentives to take care and can give those able to identify a wrongdoer reasons to lie or collude.